Portuguese zen

 Bola de Berlim

 Here’s the strategy.
 Do you know those times when we’re annoyed by the small predicaments of life?
 We’re waiting in an endless line, lock our keys inside the car, step on a puddle of oil, or lose our umbrella as it starts to rain.
-Instead of getting frustrated, we smile and think: we earned a bola de Berlin!
+Instead of getting frustrated, we smile and think: we earned a bola de Berlim!

 We rush to a pastry store and ask without a trace of guilt: “uma bola de Berlim, por favor.”
 We then enjoy the bola for what it really is: a necessary moment of zen.